euphonic/EAGER/README.md

 ## 2. How do I get started?

 The workshop materials, available at https://www.dextr.us/workshop-resources, include a getting started guide.
 You can follow this from start to finish if you would like to download the course workshop slides and virtual machine and follow steps 1-7 sequentially.
 Just note that the workshop doesn't have the most recent code (it dates back to December 2019).
+The workshop assumes a basic understanding of Python, R, and unix commands.

 For those of you interested in just one or some of the steps above, e.g., collecting firm employment data or website URLs, you might want to  set up your API keys for Google and/or Microsoft and then jump straight to cloning the main branch of this repo and heading  to the code that you're interested in.
 In other words, because the code is organized in loosely connected modules, you can jump in at any point.
 What follows is a step-by-step guide for doing exactly this.
+However, this track assumes basic to intermediate understanding of Python, R, unix commands, Amazon Web Services, etc.

-## 4. Installation
+## 3. Installation
 Choose one of three options:

 1. Follow the workshop getting started guide linked to from the bottom of [this page](https://www.dextr.us/workshop-resources "Workshop Resources")